tjntomas/HADashboard-widgets/custom_widgets/basegraph/README.md

     fill: "tozeroy" # options are  "none" | "tozeroy" | "tozerox" | "tonexty" | "tonextx" | "toself"
     colorIndex: 0   # A number between 0 and 11.
 12 colors for the traces are predefined and the colorIndex defines
     # which is used for the first trace.
 If more than 12 traces/entities are specified, the colors are rotated.
+    value_in_legend: 1 # If this parameter is present, the current value for each trace is displayed in the legend section.
 ````

 ### A more complex graph showing 4 CPU temperatures